animal health consulting

 Here is a summary of my veterinary credentials and postgraduate training:

-MANZCVS (equine) — Member of the Australian and New Zealand College of Veterinary Scientists, Equine Chapter, inducted in 1991 (when it was called the Australian College of Veterinary Scientists, and the qualification was MACVSc).
+MANZCVS (Medicine of Horses) — Member of the Australian and New Zealand College of Veterinary Scientists, Equine Chapter, inducted in 1991 (when it was called the Australian College of Veterinary Scientists, and the qualification was MACVSc).
 At that time, Membership was based on written and oral examinations once the applicant had at least 5 years of clinical experience in her chosen field, in my case equine medicine.
 Now, eligibility requires only 3 1/2 years of clinical experience.
+This degree is similar to DipABVP (Diplomate of the American Board of Veterinary Practitioners) in the US.

 Residency, Equine Medicine & Surgery — University of Sydney, 1991–1993.
 A residency is an intensive program of advanced training and study in a particular field or discipline.
 The emphasis of this clinical residency was equine internal medicine and equine sports medicine.

 MVetClinStud — University of Sydney, 1993.
-This degree, Master of Veterinary Clinical Studies, is equivalent to MS (Master of Science).
-My Master's degree was conferred for original research in equine exercise physiology and publication of the thesis Clinical Exercise Testing of Racehorses.
+This degree, Master of Veterinary Clinical Studies, is equivalent to MS (Master of Science) in the US.
+My Master's degree was conferred for original research in equine exercise physiology and publication of the thesis, Clinical Exercise Testing of Racehorses (CM King, University of Sydney, 1993).

 Residency, Large Animal Internal Medicine — North Carolina State University (NCSU) College of Veterinary Medicine (Raleigh, NC, USA), 1993–1994.
 The emphasis of this clinical residency was equine colic, other medical emergencies, lameness, and neonatal (foal) medicine.
 I also completed modules in farm animal medicine and production.